Caiya-Zhang/CommandGUI/README.md

 ## Environment

-Linux or a virtualized machine that can get Linux up and running.
-The project was developed on Ubuntu.
+It's better to start with Linux or a virtualized machine that can get Linux up and running.
+Also, C++ compiler tools, Boost, and Qt 5 are required to compile and run.

 ## Files